Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 ```

 The endpoint of the Azure OpenAI resource can be specified by setting the `endpoint` option but it can also be loaded by the client from the environment variable `AZURE_OPENAI_ENDPOINT`.
 This is the recommended way to set the endpoint because it allows the client to be used in different environments without changing the code and also to protect the endpoint from being exposed in the code.
 Note that the API version is required to be specified, this is necessary to ensure that existing code doesn't break between preview API versions.
-Additionally, the `deployment` property is not required but it is preferred to be specified so deployment-based operations such as audio translation and transcription can work properly.
+Refer to [API Versions Documentation](https://learn.microsoft.com/azure/ai-services/openai/api-version-deprecation) to learn more about Azure OpenAI API versions.
+Additionally, the `deployment` property is not required but it is recommended to be set.
+Once `deployment` is set, it is used as the default deployment for all operations that require it.
+If the client is not created with the `deployment` option, the `model` property in the options object should be set with the deployment name.
+However, audio operations such as `audio.transcriptions.create` require the client to be created with the `deployment` option set to the deployment name.

 ## API differences